nicolehao34/nicolehao34.github.io/_pages/about.md

 I currently work as a software engineer at [Artian AI](https://artian.ai).
 I received my M.Eng. in Computer Science in 2025 and B.A. in Mathematics from Cornell University in 2024.

-At Artian, I design and build enterprise-grade multi-agent AI solutions for leading global financial institutions, and previously I led InkSight AI, an EdTech startup for multi-sensory note-taking that supports students with disabilities and was recognized at the 2024 Cornell Tech Entrepreneurship Showcase.
+At Artian, I design and build enterprise-grade multi-agent AI solutions for leading global financial institutions, and previously I led InkSight AI, An EdTech startup building a multi-sensory note-taking platform that improves lecture accessibility for blind/low-vision and Deaf/hard-of-hearing students, as well as neurodivergent learners.

 <p align="center">
   <img src="/images/pitch.jpg" alt="Cornell Tech Entrepreneurship Showcase, InkSight: Empowering All Learners with AI" width="50%"><br>